livveti/python_data_project/README.md

 *Bar Graph Visualizes the salary for the top 3 data roles with each of their top 5 correlated skills in percentage*

 ### Takeaways
-- SQL is the most requested skill for 2 of the 3 roles, the second most requested for the third role, and is requested as an essential skill in over 50% of the job postings for all three roles (Analyst: 51%, Engineer: 68%, Scientist: 51%), making it the most demanded skill among the three roles.
+- `SQL` is the most requested skill for 2 of the 3 roles, the second most requested for the third role, and is requested as an essential skill in over 50% of the job postings for all three roles (Analyst: 51%, Engineer: 68%, Scientist: 51%), making it the most demanded skill among the three roles.
-- Python is also dominating as an essential programming skill, ranking as the top programming skill for all three roles with different functions.
+- `Python` is also dominating as an essential programming skill, ranking as the top programming skill for all three roles with different functions.
 Over 60% of job postings for Data Engineers (65%) and Data Scientists (72%) require this skill, while it is the 4th most requested skill for Data Analysts."
-- Although all three roles require a combination of data programming (Python) and management (SQL) skills, Data Engineers also requires more specialized skills (including AWS, Azure, Spark)
+- Although all three roles require a combination of data programming (`Python`) and management (`SQL`) skills, Data Engineers also requires more specialized skills (including `AWS`, `Azure`, `Spark`)

 ## 2. How are the top skills trending for Data Analysts in the US?